 As part of MenCare’s media campaign, partners screen MenCare films, create their own public service announcements, adapt MenCare posters, and create their own visuals to start community-wide conversations about positive fatherhood.
 MenCare’s short films tell powerful stories of men overcoming violence, childhood trauma, and combating harmful gender norms to become involved fathers and caregivers, while its posters provide images and positive messages that speak directly to fathers.

 MenCare partners also advocate at the local and national level for policies that create more opportunities for men’s involvement in caregiving, women’s economic empowerment, maternal health, and children’s well-being.
 Such measures include paid parental leave, flexible workplace policies, legislation that supports men’s presence at prenatal health visits and in the delivery room, social assistance and education policies, and legislative bans on corporal punishment.
-MenCare looks forward to the launch of the first-ever State of the World’s Fathers report in 2015, which will outline specific global policy goals and guidelines that its partners can adapt and leverage in their own settings.
+In 2015, MenCare launched the first-ever State of the World’s Fathers report, a globally recognized, biennial report and advocacy platform aiming to change power structures, policies, and social norms around care work and to advance gender equality.

 MenCare partners also implement and adapt educational sessions with fathers and couples to promote gender equality in the home and improve overall family well-being.
 These programs help fathers and fathers-to-be learn tangible skills, such as how to change, wash, dress, and hold their babies, along with intangible ones that give men the confidence to be involved in caregiving and child-rearing at home.
 These translate into positive, equitable, and empowering benefits for women, children, and participants themselves.